Upgrade of the Trigger and Data Acquisition System for Continuous Imaging and Multi-Camera Operation in CYGNO: Continuous Imaging T-DAQ Upgrade

 To avoid ambiguities in the temporal association between PMT signals and camera images, PMT events are therefore time-stamped with respect to a common reference corresponding to the beginning of the run.
 In this configuration, the standard 30-bit TTT provided by the digitizer, with a maximum range of approximately 9.1~s, becomes insufficient for typical run durations.

-To overcome this limitation, a firmware upgrade of the CAEN V1742 digitizer \cite{CAENV1742} was implemented to enable the Extended Group Trigger Time Tag (EGTTT).
+To overcome this limitation, the Extended Group Trigger Time Tag (EGTTT), available in the CAEN V1742 digitizer firmware \cite{CAENV1742}, was enabled by upgrading to a firmware version supporting this feature.
 The EGTTT consists of a 60-bit time tag formed by combining two 30-bit registers, providing a significantly extended dynamic range while preserving compatibility with the existing trigger logic.
 The least significant 30 bits correspond to the original TTT, while the most significant bits extend the timestamp beyond the standard rollover limit.
 The combined EGTTT value is reconstructed offline using standard bit-wise operations, and the data format has been updated accordingly to ensure transparent access within the CYGNO software framework.
+No modifications to the digitizer firmware were performed; the EGTTT functionality was used as provided by the manufacturer and integrated into the DAQ data format and reconstruction workflow.